processone/docs.ejabberd.im/content/developer/xmpp-clients-bots/proposed-extensions/muc-sub.md

 # Unsubscribing from a MUC Room

-At any time a user can unsubsribe from MUC Room events.
+At any time a user can unsubscribe from MUC Room events.

 Example: User unsubscribes from a MUC Room